 To use the electronic filing application, you must setup a filer id/account.
 This filer id is your selected email address.
 All password tokens are sent to this address.
-Go to the login page and click on "Click here if you don't have a user ID" in order to create your filer account.
+Go to the Login Page and click on the text that states "Click here if you don't have a user ID" in order to create your filer account.

 If you already have a 1295 account, use LOGIN below to access your account.

 If you don't remember your password, you can go to the Login page and click on the "Forgot Password?" text in order to reset your password.
 Your filer id is your email address.
 An email will be sent to you with a token that is used to change your password.

 The filing application can be started by using a personal computer or laptop, a Mac desktop computer or MacBook, or a Tablet to bring up a browser window.
 Acceptable browsers and their minimal version level are:

 - Internet Explorer 9 (IE is no longer supported by Microsoft and is not recommended)